LewisHotchkissDPUK/SynthOpt/README.md

 ------------

 ## Documentation
-Below is a link to the documentation for this package:
+Here is a link to the documentation for this package:
 [SynthOpt Documentation](https://lewishotchkiss.gitbook.io/synthopt "SynthOpt Documentation")